-Run with our partner, Diploma MSc and delivered entirely online, the MSc Endocrinology is practical and clinically focused.
+Run with our partner Diploma MSc, the MSc Endocrinology is an online masters course that is practical and clinically focused.
 Course content and structure are designed to create professionals with greater confidence and understanding of the management of patients with endocrine disorders, through case studies and discussion.
-This online Masters course will develop the skills to access information independently and use it to critically assess, evaluate and disseminate evidence that is related to endocrine care.
+This online course will develop the skills to access information independently and use it to critically assess, evaluate and disseminate evidence that is related to endocrine care.

 We help you develop creative, problem-solving approaches to complex clinical situations, and become an important advocate in the delivery of care to people with endocrinology-related problems.
 It is envisaged that most students will be in endocrine-related posts or aspire to such positions.
 As such, this Endocrinology qualification has direct relevance to the demands of working roles, so it will assist in your career development and specialisation.